rramoscabral/globalazurebootcamp/README.md

 This is a fork from Puneet Ghanshani https://github.com/punitganshani/azurebootcamp.

 I updated the 2017 source code for .NET Core with Visual Studio Code and is compatible with Visual Studio 2017.
-By default is using Singapore data from [AzureBootcamp-Data](https://github.com/azurebootcamp/azurebootcamp-data).
+By default is using Singapore data from [AzureBootcamp-Data](https://github.com/azurebootcamp/azurebootcamp-data) the default location is set in the file  config.json.

 ## Technology Stack

 - .NET Core 2.0 SDK (https://www.microsoft.com/net/download/core)
+- Razor Pages in ASP.NET Core MVC
 - HTML5
 - jQuery
 - CSS3